 Our client is a publishing house that runs several national newspapers and magazines.
 They regularly deal with a large number of customer requests pertaining to delivery and subscription-related issues and many other topics.
 Over the past two years, they have identified a 20% increase in the number of customer emails they receive, and an even bigger increase is predicted for the coming years.
 What do all those requests have in common?
 They all need to be processed manually.
 Manual processing involves a lot of time and money and it’s clear that their customers deserve quick and accurate responses.

 “Could AI help reduce response times and at the same time improve the relevance of responses?
 How could we identify relevant figures, or at least estimates, to calculate the return on investment?”
 These were fundamental questions our client needed answers to.
+We approached these questions by examining how well an AI-based email classification would cope with real data, specifically our client’s data.
+The challenge consisted of

 - processing emails in varying forms and formats,